ruskovweb/lazzy.ts/README.md

 Let's see one simple example to illustrate what lazy is and why it's so useful and powerful.

-So lets assume that we have an array of numbers and we want to multiply each number by 3, then we want to filter only the even numbers and finally to take the total sum of the even numbers.
+So let's assume that we have an array of numbers and we want to multiply each number by 3, then we want to filter only the even numbers and finally to take the total sum of the even numbers.

 In a traditional JavaScript this logic will look like this: